 Welcome

-Carla Blank serves as editorial director of the Ishmael Reed Publishing Company, supervising its poetry and prose projects, including The Plague Edition of Konch Magazine, forthcoming in Spring 2024; Guayacán, a new poetry collection by Victor Hernández Cruz (2023); King Comus, a novel by Williiam Demby (2017); and Rock Piles Along the Eddy, a poetry collection by Ishmael Hope (2017).
+Carla Blank serves as editorial director of the Ishmael Reed Publishing Company, supervising its poetry and prose projects, including The Plague Edition of Konch Magazine (2024); Guayacán, a new poetry collection by Victor Hernández Cruz (2023); King Comus, a novel by Williiam Demby (2017); and Rock Piles Along the Eddy, a poetry collection by Ishmael Hope (2017).

 Born and raised in Pittsburgh, Pennsylvania, she resides in Oakland, California, with her family of writers, Ishmael Reed and Tennessee Reed.